NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

   - Get the list of files in the current directory
   - Return the list of files

-  > **_NOTE:_** GitHub Copilot can also help with these kind of commands locally.
+  >GitHub Copilot can also help with these kind of commands locally.
 The feature is called GitHub Copilot in the CLI.
 You can learn more information about this feature [here](https://docs.github.com/en/copilot/github-copilot-in-the-cli/about-github-copilot-in-the-cli).

 ### Exercise 4: Refactoring and optimizing

 > In this exercise we will use GitHub Copilot to refactor existing code.

-Use your prompting skills together with the slash commands.
-An actual overview can be found on [GitHub docs](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet)

 Implement the following methods: